Hoffman Estates Car Accident Lawyer

 Let’s say, for example, that you were in a car accident and you broke your arm.
 To recover damages for your broken arm, you will need to show that the other driver’s negligence caused your injury.

 You will also need to prove the extent of your injuries.
-This means that you will need to show how the accident has impacted your life.
+This means showing how the accident has impacted your life, whether you are dealing with whiplash, broken bones, traumatic brain injuries, or other serious conditions.
 For example, if you have to miss work because of your injuries, you will need to prove that you lost income as a result of the accident.

 Damages in an Illinois Car Accident Case